qwrobins/claude-code-sub-agents/README.md

 ### Claude.md Configuration

-This repository includes a `Claude.md` file that teaches Claude Code when and how to automatically engage the appropriate agents based on your requests.
-This eliminates the need to explicitly mention agent names in most cases.
+This repository includes an `Example-Claude.md` template that you customize for your project.
+This file teaches Claude Code when and how to automatically engage the appropriate agents based on your requests, eliminating the need to explicitly mention agent names.

 **Key Benefits:**
-- **Automatic agent selection** based on context and keywords
+- **Automatic agent selection** based on context and task requirements
-- **Proactive security reviews** when handling authentication or sensitive code
+- **Custom agent creation** using agent-creator when no existing agent fits the need
-- **Intelligent coordination** between multiple agents for complex tasks
+- **Intelligent coordination** between multiple agents for complex workflows
-- **Technology-specific routing** to the right development specialists
+- **Project-specific optimization** with your custom project context

-**Example Automatic Behaviors:**
+**Agent Selection Process:**
-- Mentioning "security" automatically engages `security-analyzer`
+1. **Match existing agents** to the task requirements
-- Requesting "code review" automatically uses `code-reviewer` + `security-analyzer` + `performance-optimizer`
+2. **Create new agents** using agent-creator if no suitable agent exists
-- Starting a new project automatically coordinates `project-orchestrator` → `requirements-analyst` → appropriate specialists
+3. **Coordinate multiple agents** for complex multi-domain tasks
-- Working with Python files automatically engages `python-developer`
+4. **Explain selections** to provide transparency in the process

-**Setup:** Simply copy the `Claude.md` file to your project root directory alongside your `.claude/agents/` folder.
+**Setup:** Copy `Example-Claude.md` to your project root as `Claude.md` and customize it with your specific project information.

 ## 🔧 Recommended: Context7 MCP Server